taemincode/taemincode.github.io/_posts/2025-08-04-welcome-to-my-blog.md

 ### What to Expect

-- Updates about my software development journey
+- Updates about my machine learning journey
 - Project showcases
 - Personal experiences and learnings